Catch-22 (film): Adaptation

 The adaptation changed the book's plot.
 Several story arcs are left out, and many characters in the movie speak dialogue and experience events of other characters in the book.
 Despite the changes in the screenplay, Heller approved of the film, according to a commentary by Nichols and Steven Soderbergh included on a DVD release.
 According to Nichols, Heller was particularly impressed with a few scenes and bits of dialogue Henry created for the film, and said he wished he could have included them in the novel.

 The pacing of the novel Catch-22 is frenetic, its tenor intellectual, and its tone largely absurdist, interspersed with brief moments of gritty, almost horrific, realism.
 The novel did not follow a normal chronological progression; rather, it was told as a series of different and often (seemingly, until later) unrelated events, most from the point of view of the central character Yossarian.
-The film simplified the plot.
+The film simplified the plot, but it preserved the frenetic pacing, intellectual tenor and realistic tone of the novel.